Hueleo/MED5018-Group2-Final-Project/README.md

 This repository contains the final project of Group 2 for the MED5018 course in Southern University of Science and Technology.
 Our team members are Xinying Wang, Jiaying Hu, Tingting Shen and Guangmei Yang.

 ### The members are divided as follows：
-Jiaying Hu：Linear regression analysis for data & Latex compiling for FINAL REPORT & GitHub repository built up and maintaining
+Jiaying Hu：Linear regression analysis for data & LaTeX compiling for FINAL REPORT & GitHub repository built up and maintaining
 Tingting Shen: PCA analysis for data
 Guangmei Yang: k-means analysis for data
 Xinying Wang: Defining the framework & Writing FINAL REPORT